-1 2 3 4 Comments/Explanation ++ ++ - - Implementing Option 1 is likely to result in a positive effect on SA Objectives 5, 12, 15 and 16 and a possible negative effect on SA Objectives 16 and 17.
+Option 1 Option 2 Option 3 Option 4 Comments/Explanation ++ ++ - - Implementing Option 1 is likely to result in a positive effect on SA Objectives 5, 12, 15 and 16 and a possible negative effect on SA Objectives 16 and 17.
 An effect is predicted on SA Objective 10, however it is not known if this effect will be positive or negative.
+Implementing Option 4 is likely to result in a negative effect on SA Objectives 12 and 15.
 Implementing Option 2 is likely to result in a positive effect on SA Objectives 5, 12, 15 and a possible negative effect on SA Objectives 16 and 17.
 An effect is predicted on SA Objective 10, however it is not known if this effect will be positive or negative.
-Mitigation measures should ensure a positive effect is achieved.
-2 2 -1 -1 Because of the small likelihood of Redditch Borough Council receiving planning applications for developments with a likely terrorism risk, implementing this Option would have very few benefits.
+Mitigation measures should ensure a positive 2 2 -1 -1 effect is achieved.
+Because of the small likelihood of Redditch Borough Council receiving planning applications for developments with a likely terrorism risk, implementing this Option would have very few benefits.
 There would be a negative effect on SA Objectives 16 and 17.
 An effect is predicted on SA Objective 10 however it is not known if this effect will be positive or negative.
 Implementing Option 4 is likely to result in a negative effect on SA Objectives 12 and 15.

 The effects predicted for all of the options would have an impact felt on a Borough-wide scale.
 The likelihood of the effects working towards or against achieving SA Objectives 5 and 9 would be fairly likely.
 The likelihood of the effect working towards or against achieving SA Objective 10 would be likely.
 The likelihood of the effects working towards or against achieving SA Objectives 12 and 15 would be dependent on the security risks in the local area, which are unknown.
-The likelihood of the effects on achieving SA Objectives 16 and 17 would be a small possibility dependant on individual circumstances.
+The likelihood of the effects on achieving SA Objectives 16 and 17 would be a small possibility dependent on individual circumstances.